Posted on Leave a comment

 The Bottom Line on Stratux AHRS

 Stratux’s real value is dual-band ADS-B traffic and weather reception.
 The core Stratux functionality is rock-solid and genuinely useful.
-AHRS is an optional add-on that works… sometimes, sort of, if you’re lucky.
+AHRS is a valuable add-on that enhances your situational awareness with synthetic vision and backup attitude reference.

 Stay safe up there.